Contracts are a big deal in modern business.

 During this process, a contract manager may act as a primary point of contact for each side of the negotiation, ensuring that both sides have the documentation that they need to finalize the deal.

 And that’s a good thing because contracts are likely to change hands multiple times.
-It’s one reason that using a cloud-based contract repository like PandaDoc improves the user experience for everyone involved.

 In PandaDoc, you can actually handle your business negotiations without ever leaving the editor.
 Our in-app commenting and redlining features make collaboration fast and easy by keeping everything online and in one place.